 You may have been left with excess loose skin after substantial weight loss or your skin's elasticity may be lost post-pregnancy.
 This procedure is not limited to women, the number of men electing to have a tummy tuck has increased sharply over the last few years.
 One of the most important aspects of surgery is your consultation.
-Our surgeons are there to advise you, listen to your concerns and discuss what you want to achieve.
+Results may vary from patient to patient and our surgeons are there to advise you, listen to your concerns and discuss what you want to achieve.

 A tummy tuck will tighten your stomach muscles, giving you a tauter and flatter stomach.
 During a tummy tuck, your surgeon will make a curved incision across your lower tummy, from hip to hip, just above the pubic area.
 Excess skin and fat will then be removed between the pubic area and your belly button.
 Your abdominal muscles will be realigned and tightened before the skin of the abdominal wall is drawn down to stitch at the level of your pubic line.

 The procedure is usually carried out under general anaesthetic, so you may be expected to stay in hospital between one and three days.
 It can take between two and five hours to complete the operation.
 A tummy tuck is not a substitute for weight loss surgery and is inappropriate if you are over-weight.

 After weight loss or pregnancy, it can be difficult to get your body to bounce back.
 Despite a concerted effort with your exercise regime and a good diet, sometimes excess skin just won’t shift.
 Some of the benefits include: